-The School amended an existing financing agreement on May 15, 2016.
+The School amended an existing financing agreement on May 15, 2016 which expires on May 15, 2019.
 The agreement provided for maximum working capital advances to \$125,000.
 The note is secured by all the School's bank deposits including all balances of the date of the agreement plus all future deposits, interest, and other credit thereto.
 The agreement includes a variable interest rate of 1% above the Wall Street Journal Prime Rate with a minimum rate of 4.5%.
-The School paid off the outstanding balances related to this agreement during fiscal 2016.
-No borrowing took place under the terms of this line of credit during fiscal 2016.
+No borrowing took place under the terms of this line of credit during fiscal 2017 and the agreement had a \$0 balance as of June 30, 2017.